 Throughout the 1990s and the first decade of the 21st century, MDA-supported researchers identified dozens of genes that, when defective, cause LGMD.

 This gene identification work continues to the present day, along with research to determine the precise function of these genes so that missing functions can be compensated for and toxic functions can be inhibited.

-In the recessive forms of LGMD, it may be possible to insert a new gene to compensate for one that isn’t working properly.
-This type of intervention — gene therapy — has shown promise in a pilot trial in people with the alpha-sarcoglycan-deficient form of LGMD.
+In the recessive forms of LGMD, it may be possible to insert a new gene to compensate for one that is not working properly.
+This type of intervention — gene-replacement therapy — has shown promise in a pilot trial in people with the alpha-sarcoglycan-deficient form of LGMD.

-In the dominant forms of LGMD, blocking a toxic function using strategies such as "antisense," which keep cells from interpreting genetic information, may become a treatment in the future.
+In the dominant forms of LGMD, blocking a toxic function using strategies such as antisense oligonucleotides, which keep cells from interpreting genetic information, may become a treatment in the future.

 Some genetic mutations add or remove DNA and change the way cells interpret the information in a gene.
-In Duchenne muscular dystrophy, clinical trials are under way of compounds that coax cells to snip out these error-containing DNA regions (exon skipping); this research also may have relevance for LGMD treatment.
+In Duchenne muscular dystrophy, clinical trials are underway to evaluate compounds that coax cells to skip over these error-containing DNA regions, or exons.
+This research also may have relevance for LGMD treatment.

 To read the most current news about any of the research strategies mentioned here, use the MDA search box found at the top of this page.